 When examining live samples a gentle "fixing" agent, such as glutaralderhyde may be used if swimming disturbs the examination/counting (Throndsen 1996).
-This fixative should also be used should later examination by a taxonomic expert, possibly using electron microscopy, bewcontemplated (e.g. as in the case of a particularly unusual occurrence), or for cryo-preservation (Booth, 1987).
+This fixative should also be used if later examination by a taxonomic expert, possibly using electron microscopy, is being contemplated (e.g. as in the case of a particularly unusual occurrence), or for cryopreservation (Booth, 1987).